Last Updated on July 2, 2026 by Daniel Globe

 What are the popular activities to do in Nepal and Bhutan during the best time to travel?

-Popular activities in Nepal and Bhutan during the best time to travel include trekking in the Himalayas, visiting ancient temples and monasteries, exploring national parks, and experiencing the rich cultural heritage of the region.
+Popular activities include trekking in the Himalayas, visiting ancient temples, dzongs, and monasteries, exploring national parks, and taking part in regional festivals and cultural tours.

 Are there any travel restrictions or special permits required for visiting Nepal and Bhutan?